rutgerblom/SDDC.Lab/README.md

 7. SDDC.Lab only supports one (1) Tier-0 Gateway when NSX-T Federation is configured.
 This Tier-0 Gateway will become the Stretched Tier-0 Gateway.

 8. NSX-T Federation support is still being developed, so there might be some functional items missing as part of the automated deployment.

+9. The **config_sample.yml** default configuration assumes the Lab-Routers transit segment, and thus communication between NSX-T Federation Locations, is configured with an MTU of 1500 bytes.
+If your environment supports Jumbo Frames, you can obtain better performance by changing the MTU values in the Net section.
+Keep in mind that the OSPF (by default) requires matching MTU sizes, so you may lose peering with your ToR router.
+If you decide to change the MTU values, you need to take this all into account, and are on your own.
+For a lab, the default 1500 byte MTU configurations should suffice.

 ## Known Items
 Here are some known items to be aware of: